neochief/gitbybit-calc/README.md

 ## Step 20: Fit 12 characters on the display visually

 We will add a font-size adjustment to the display to make sure that 12 characters fit on the display.
 We will also add a transition to the display to make the font-size change more visually appealing.

+## Step 21: Add keyboard support

+We will add keyboard support to the calculator app.
+Also, add titles to the buttons to describe their function and explain the keyboard shortcuts.